Varshithgudla/DoodleRush/README.md

 #  DoodleRush

-Skribblrs.io is a real-time, multiplayer web-based drawing and guessing game — a clone of the popular game [skribbl.io](https://skribbl.io).
+DoodleRush is a real-time, multiplayer web-based drawing and guessing game .
 Players take turns drawing prompts while others try to guess the correct word to score points.

 ---